Building Practitioners Board – Member

 Specific skills required

-• Thorough knowledge of the Building Act 2004 (the Act) and the Building Code
+Ideally candidates will have a thorough knowledge of the Act and the Building Code.

 Additional information